dib-lab/khmer/doc/dev/getting-started.rst

-What this does is it pulls down updates from GitHub about any changes that may have been made to the master branch since your last contribution (usually including the merge of your last contributuion).
+What this does is it pulls down updates from GitHub about any changes that may have been made to the master branch since your last contribution (usually including the merge of your last contribution).
 Then we merge those changes into your local copy of the master branch.
 Next::

         git checkout -b new-branch-name